 Date of Authorship for this Version

 Lasch, Christopher N. and Shay, Giovanna, "Initiating a New Constitutional Dialogue: The Increased Importance Under AEDPA of Seeking Certiorari from Judgments of State Courts" (2008).
 Faculty Scholarship Series.
-Paper 13.
+13.